 The Rule requires that the Company disclose in an annual Form SD and associated Conflict Minerals Report information regarding any 3TG that is "necessary to the functionality or production" of any products that the Company manufactures or contracts to be manufactured.
 Further, the Rule requires that the Company conduct a reasonable country of origin investigation to determine whether any such 3TG originated in the Democratic Republic of the Congo or its adjoining countries (the "Covered Countries") or is from recycled or scrap sources.
-If, based on the Company's reasonable country of origin inquiry, the Company knows that any of the Company's necessary 3TG originated in the Covered Countries and are not from recycled or scrap sources, or the Company has reason to believe that the Company's necessary 3TG may have originated in the Covered Countries and the Company has reason to believe that such 3TG may not be from recycled or scrap sources, the Company is required to exercise due diligence on the source and chain of custody of such 3TG that conforms to a nationally or internationally recognized due diligence framework.
+If, based on the Company's reasonable country of origin inquiry, the Company knows that any of the Company has reason to believe that the Company's necessary 3TG may have originated in the Covered Countries and the Company has reason to believe that such 3TG may not be from recycled or scrap sources, the Company is required to exercise due diligence on the source and chain of custody of such 3TG that conforms to a nationally or internationally recognized due diligence framework.